 This Meyer Lemon Olive Oil Tart is rich, indulgent and refreshing!
 The no chill olive oil crust recipe is super easy to make!

 Lemon and olive oil are healthy and so full of flavor.
-They’re the ingredients I use most when I cook and are becoming two of my favorite baking ingredients!
+They’re two of the ingredients I use most in the kitchen.

 This tart is sweet and refreshing and at the same time rich and creamy!
 Meyer lemon adds both a tangy and sweet flavor.
 Olive oil adds richness and flavor to the curd and the crust!